-Thousands of tourists flock this place in Monsoons & it is recommended to arrive well early in the morning as every day only up to 3000 tourists are allowed at this Eco-sensitive plateau.
+Thousands of tourists flock to this place in Monsoons & it is recommended to arrive well early in the morning as every day only up to 3000 tourists are allowed at this Eco-sensitive plateau.
 Given its closeness to Satara, it is advisable to halt in Satara the previous night & visit the plateau early morning the next day.
-There are many agro-tourism centers and Farmstays around Satara offering comfortable stay & food options.
-Tourists can also check in into hotels & resorts in nearby areas.
-Food offered is mainly Maharashtrian local cuisine & is sumptuous.
+There are many agro-tourism centres and Farmstays around Satara offering comfortable stay & food options.
+Tourists can also check into hotels & resorts in nearby areas.
+The food offered is mainly Maharashtrian local cuisine & is sumptuous.

-Trekking through the flower covered plateau is a gratifying experience.
-However, there is nothing much to do except taking lazy strolls through the meadows.
-Best time to visit Kaas Plateau is after the rains till October end.
-Many people visit Kaas during the rains; however, the plants bloom only in late August to September.
+Walking through the flower-covered plateau is a gratifying experience.
+However, there is nothing much to do except take lazy strolls through the meadows.
+The best time to visit Kaas Plateau is after the rains till October end.
+Many people visit Kaas during the rains; however, the plants bloom only from late August to September.

 Don’t drink or/and Smoke.